Jayneey/Tradewise/README.md

 Payment Gateway: Secure payment options will be integrated to facilitate smooth and secure transactions. <p/>...and many more

+## Technologies Used
+<p/>Tailwind css
+<p/>Headless ui
+<p/>API's: RapidAPI cars by API-Ninja

 ## Contribution Guidelines
 We welcome contributions from the open-source community to enhance the TRADEWIZE E-commerce Website Project.
 If you would like to contribute, please follow these guidelines:

 Fork the repository.
 <p/>Create a new branch for your feature: git checkout -b feature-name
 <p/>Implement your changes and test thoroughly.
 <p/>Commit and push your changes to your forked repository.
 <p/>Submit a pull request with a detailed description of your changes.

 # License
 The TRADEWIZE E-commerce Website Project is released under the MIT License.
 Feel free to use, modify, and distribute the project according to the terms of this license.